Xilinx/Alveo-Cards/docs/card-install.md

 - - -
 ### Card operates for a while, then shuts down

  * Ensure adequate air flow.
+See [Card not recognized during operation](card-not-recognized.md#card-not-recognized-during-operation)
  * For operating conditions, including airflow requirements, reference the respective Alveo Data Sheets within the [Alveo landing page](https://www.xilinx.com/products/boards-and-kits/alveo.html).

  - - -

 ### Xilinx Support

 For additional support resources such as Answers, Documentation, Downloads, and Alerts, see the [Xilinx Support pages](http://www.xilinx.com/support).
 For additional assistance, post your question on the Xilinx Community Forums – [Alveo Accelerator Card](https://forums.xilinx.com/t5/Alveo-Accelerator-Cards/bd-p/alveo).

+Have a suggestion, or found an issue please send an email to alveo_cards_debugging@xilinx.com .

 ### License